mitotic/slidoc/test/ex05-array-slicing.md

 Answer: `y[2:3]`

-Concepts: slicing, range; array, slice
+Tags: slicing, range; array, slice

 Notes: `y[2:3]` is a list containing just the element `y[2]`.
 Its length will be 1.